 “Remove the stress for yourself and your client when dealing with difficult skin or ear cases and refer to a Veterinary Dermatologist”

-The Dermvet Skin and Ear Clinic is run by veterinary surgeon and dermatologist David Bentley BVSc Cert.SAD MRCVS, based at his clinic at 15 Ratby Road Groby Leicester LE6 0GF
+The Dermvet Skin and Ear Clinic is run by veterinary surgeon and dermatologist David Bentley BVSc Cert.SAD MRCVS, based at 15 Ratby Road Groby Leicester LE6 0GF

 Allergen-specific Immunotherapy, based on the results of intradermal skin testing and/or serological testing, has been found to be effective at reducing the degree of pruritus suffered in atopic dogs by at least 50% in approximately 75% of cases.